jessepav/lacygoill-wiki-backup/vim/string.md

 `str2nr()` takes  a string containing  a number as  input, and converts  it into decimal.

-It accepts a second optional argument which stands for the input base.
+It accepts a second optional argument which stands for the input base (which can be 2, 8, 10 or 16).
 Without it, `str2nr()` assumes that your input number is decimal; which explains the output of: